rickithadi/bigduckmusic.com/src/pages/features/2020-09-01-on-closure-and-catharsis-with-per-sona.md

 ##### Why “per[sona"?

 per[sona came out of the idea of “How much of my true self I put out there?”.
-Be it on social media or how I portray myself, I wanted to be as real as I could be, but I also wanted to create a persona at the same time, to create some separationbetween how I was and the work that I was making.
+Be it on social media or how I portray myself, I wanted to be as real as I could be, but I also wanted to create a persona at the same time, to create some separation between how I was and the work that I was making.
 The whole tension that came from that evolved and gave rise to the name.

 ##### And the square bracket?